You may wanna watch

-This is sequel from my previous post Travel with Strangers to Wonderful Bali.
+This is a sequel from my previous post Travel with Strangers to Wonderful Bali.

 Good morning, Bali!

-So, the night before, we were actually adviced by our tour guide, Abdul, to climb Mount Batur instead of Mount Agung.
+So, we were actually adviced by our tour guide, Abdul, to climb Mount Batur instead of Mount Agung.
 The reason was because Mount Agung might be too tough for us who majority were first -timer.
 After long discussion by the beach…sitting on the bench…with romantic dim light…sound of the waves…the breezes…and look!
 What we saw from the place where we were sitting, a peanut & corn seller!
-The corn was sold at IDR10,000. :)
+The corn was sold at IDR10,000. 🙂

 Karya Mas Gallery